digabi/ytl-linux/INSTALL.md

      and take a screenshot.
    * Send these screenshots and your contact information to Abitti support.

+## What to do if Naksu complains about unloaded kernel modules

+This problem is caused by unsigned kernel modules while kernel is booted with SecureBoot checking.
+The Oracle VirtualBox kernel modules do not have a valid signatures and thus cannot be loaded to the running kernel.

+There are three options to solve this problem.

+### Option 1: Make sure you have SecureBoot enable during installation

+In some cases the kernel signatures will be carried out automatically if the SecureBoot has been enforced throughout the installation.
+If you have changed the setting during the installation process you could try to re-install with SecureBoot enabled.

+### Option 2: Disable SecureBoot

+As the problem is caused by the SecureBoot checking the obvious solution is to disable this security feature.

+### Option 3: Create a signature and sign the modules

+In this option you create a signature (Machine Owner Key, MOK), add it to your UEFI keys and sign the modules with this signature.
+Fear not - the Oracle people have made this very automatic.

+ 1. In some cases the `update-secureboot-policy` is running and causing the signing process to fail.
+Therefore, start by terminating this process:\
+   `sudo killall -TERM update-secureboot-policy`
+ 1. Now reconfigure the VirtualBox installation:\
+   `sudo dpkg-reconfigure virtualbox-6.1`
+ 1. When asked, enter a short (8+) password which you need only after reboot. "secureboot" is an excellent password for the MOK.
+ 1. Reboot.
+ 1. After the reboot you will be asked whether you want to enroll your MOK.
+This is an example process in some Dell and HP models, but your mileage may vary:
+  * Perform MOK Management: Continue boot / Enroll MOK / Enroll key from disk / Enroll hash from disk: "Enroll MOK"
+  * Enroll MOK: View key / Continue: "Continue"
+  * Enroll the key(s)?: No / Yes: "Yes"
+  * Password: [this is the password you invented before the reboot, e.g. "secureboot"]
+  * Reboot

+After this process your SecureBoot stack and kernel know your MOK.
+The VirtualBox kernel modules have been signed with MOK.

 ## What to do if you want to suggest changes and/or additions

  * Contact Abitti support by email.
 You'll find the contact information from the [Abitti website](https://abitti.fi).